 Bugs, in general, are always around.
 They live in the trees and on the ground under the fallen leaves.
 Crawling among the overhanging limbs and leaves many fall victim to a gust of wind falling onto the water.

 Grasshoppers are more plentiful this time of year as well as beetles.
-Ants are a common insect for trout and is a favorite.
+Ants are a common insect for trout and are a favorite.
 These and other terrestrials are abundant in the fall.
 Until the first hard freeze, these bugs are a portion of prime food for trout.

 So consider for a moment what type of bug may be in the tree or shrubs above a trout’s holding position.
 Then see what you have to offer.
 For example, ladybugs are all over the woods in our area, so trying a beetle in a size to match a ladybug may work perfectly.